dubo-dubon-duponey/docker-images/README.md

 ## Multi-arch

-We strongly recommend using (and are using ourselves) "buildx" to build and push multi-architecture versions of our images.
+Our build system relies on cue, buildctl, qemu and buildkit.

+To the largest possible extent, we do leverage cross-compilation (qemu is unstable in that context).

-All our images provide a simple `./build.sh` script to help you do so, with overrides for key elements of the build process (platforms selection, final image name, etc).
+All our images provide a simple `./hack/build.sh` script to help you do so, with overrides for key elements of the build process (platforms selection, final image name, etc).

-To the extent the underlying software actually compiles on it, we support arm6, arm7, arm64 and amd64.
+To the extent the underlying software actually compiles on it, we support arm6, arm7, arm64, 386, amd64, s390x and pcc64le.

+That being said:
- * arm6 is hit and miss, and is unlikely to receive much love
+ * arm6, s390x, ppc64le, 386 are largely unused by us, and unlikely to receive much love beside fixing the build
- * arm7 is still quite useful for Raspberry PI 3, albeit arm64 is preferred

 ## Footprint